-- Maximum base assessment amount: was increased from the prior year's maximum base assessment amount of \$939.23 to \$972.38 by applying CPI-U for the San Francisco-Oakland-San Jose MSA (3.53% for the period February 2018 to February 2019). - Annual CPI increase: the maximum base assessment amount does increase annually based upon the prior year's change in the CPI. - Assessment revenue: the FY 2020 amount needed to operate and maintain the facilities and contribute to the capital reserve is: \$106,239.30. - Annual assessment charge: each of the 534 parcels shall be apportioned an equal share of the total assessment for this zone as the special benefit derived by the individual parcels is indistinguishable from each other.
+- MBA Rate: was increased from the prior year's MBA rate of \$939.23 to \$972.38 by applying CPI-U for the San Francisco-Oakland-San Jose MSA (3.53% for the period February 2018 to February 2019). - Annual CPI increase: the MBA amount does increase annually based upon the prior year's change in the CPI. - Assessment revenue: the FY 2020 amount needed to operate and maintain the facilities and contribute to the capital reserve is: \$106,239.30. - Annual assessment charge: each of the 534 parcels shall be apportioned an equal share of the total assessment for this zone as the special benefit derived by the individual parcels is indistinguishable from each other.
 The FY 2020 per parcel charge will remain the same as the FY 2019 amount of \$198.95 per parcel.
-This amount is below the maximum base assessment, and is sufficient for maintaining levels of service and for keeping a reserve balance.
-In future years, if there is a need for additional funds, the assessment amount may be increased up to the maximum base assessment amount. - Proposition 218: Future increases in the assessment amount above the maximum base assessment amount would require the noticing and balloting of property owners per the requirements of Proposition 218.
+This amount is below the MBA and is sufficient for maintaining levels of service and for keeping a reserve balance.
+In future years, if there is a need for additional funds, the assessment amount may be increased up to the MBA amount.

+• Proposition 218: Future increases in the assessment amount above the MBA amount would require the noticing and balloting of property owners per the requirements of Proposition 218.

-FY 2019: Irrigation Controller Upgrade, Landscape Maintenance, Swinging Gates, Silt Removal this year.
+FY 2019: Irrigation Controller Upgrade, Landscape Maintenance, Swinging Gates, Silt Removal

+In FY 2019, the following improvements were completed: 1) Installed a weatherbased irrigation controller to monitor and adjust water distributed into the water buffer.
+The controller was identified in response to a large water leak that occurred this year.
 2) A one-time landscape maintenance clean-up of the east side of the water buffer was completed.
 3) Installed swinging gates on the north and south side of the water buffer to allow for easier equipment access to complete maintenance activities.
 4) Removed silt build along the bottom of the water buffer.